-Debunking the Alpha dog myth is sadly very hard as the Alpha dog myth is still very much alive – go on any social media and search for it and thousands of hits will pop up – dog trainers who still use these debunked theories, books, television shows (sadly still aired and even more sadly often in prime time) and veterinarians still giving you the advice that you should be “The leader of your pack”.
+The Alpha dog myth is still very much alive!
+Go on any social media and search for it and thousands of hits will pop up.
+Sadly many dog trainers still use these debunked theories.
+Books are still being published promoting the alpha lead.
+Television shows are sadly still aired and even more sadly often in prime time promoting being the leader of your dog.
+Even veterinarians will still give advice based on being “The leader of your pack”, being the alpha dog!

-I am truly stunned by this.
-The alpha dog believe or more likely strong conviction is derived from an old study made in the 1930s-1940s about a captive wolf pack, and how they gained dominance by fighting each other in the pack and the wolf that won became the Alpha (The study made by the Swiss behaviorist Rudolph Schenkel).
-This conclusion was then somehow transferred onto dogs and the dominance theory became a training tool.
+The alpha dog believe or more likely strong conviction is derived from an old study made in the 1930s-1940s about a captive wolf pack.
+It is based on how they gained dominance by fighting each other in the pack and the wolf that won became the Alpha (The study was made by the Swiss behaviorist Rudolph Schenkel).
+This conclusion was then somehow transferred onto dogs and the dominance theory started to be used as a training tool.

 You love your dog I am sure so why not make that bond even stronger by being the person your dog can count on, come to for comfort and feel safe with?

-The final debunking I will do today is state a very simple fact – dogs are aware that humans are not dogs!
+The final debunking of the alpha dog idea I will do today is state a very simple fact.
+Dogs are aware that humans are not dogs!
 Stunning intelligence right, marvelous really!
-We are unbelievable incapable of even reaching the level of deciphering body language as our dogs have, so let’s stop trying and instead accept the fact that we are by choice living with another species which we need to learn to understand, respect and possibly even learn from in order to co-exist peacefully.
+They are also NOT trying to dominate you, or to be the alpha of the home.
+They have adapted to coexist with us, to understand us.
+Whereas we are unbelievable incapable of even reaching the level of deciphering body language as our dogs have, so let’s stop trying and instead accept the fact that we are by choice living with another species which we need to learn to understand, respect and possibly even learn from in order to co-exist peacefully.